stormasm/ghw-doc/ghw-part1.md

 since the release of [v1.0.0-beta.3](https://github.com/mui-org/material-ui/releases/tag/v1.0.0-beta.3) on July 29, 2017.
 Over that time period I have worked on different projects that cover a range of topics.
-From that experience and knowledge, I have come up with a tutorial that hits the highlights of ideas people need to know when visualizing JSON data coming from an
+From that experience and knowledge, I have come up with a tutorial that hits the highlights of concepts people need to know when visualizing JSON data coming from an
 [API endpoint](https://stackoverflow.com/questions/2122604/what-is-an-endpoint).

 The demos in the
 [Material-UI documentation](https://material-ui.com/)
 are an excellent starting
-point to better understand how Material-UI works in the context of one React component.
+point to better understand how Material-UI works.

-But if you want a better understanding of a slightly more complicated real world Material-UI application this will hopefully serve your needs.
+This tutorial further expands those concepts with a slightly more complicated real world Material-UI application this will hopefully serve your needs.

 ## Create React App